CadQuery/cadquery/README.md

 CadQuery is often compared to [OpenSCAD](http://www.openscad.org/).
 Like OpenSCAD, CadQuery is an open-source, script based, parametric model generator.
 However, CadQuery stands out in many ways and has several key advantages:

 1. The scripts use a standard programming language, Python, and thus can benefit from the associated infrastructure.
 This includes many standard libraries and IDEs.
 2. CadQuery's CAD kernel OpenCascade is much more powerful than CGAL.
 Features supported natively by OCC include NURBS, splines, surface sewing, STL repair, STEP import/export, and other complex operations, in addition to the standard CSG operations supported by CGAL
 3. Ability to import/export STEP and the ability to begin with a STEP model, created in a CAD package, and then add parametric features.
 This is possible in OpenSCAD using STL, but STL is a lossy format.
 4. CadQuery scripts require less code to create most objects, because it is possible to locate features based on the position of other features, workplanes, vertices, etc.
 5. CadQuery scripts can build STL, STEP, and AMF faster than OpenSCAD.

-### Features
+### Key features
 * Build 3D models with scripts that are as close as possible to how you would describe the object to a human.
 * Create parametric models that can be very easily customized by end users.
 * Output high quality (loss-less) CAD formats like STEP in addition to STL and AMF.
 * Provide a non-proprietary, plain text model format that can be edited and executed with only a web browser.
-* Allows creation of advanced modeling capabilities such as fillets, extrudes with taper, and lofts.
+* Offer advanced modeling capabilities such as fillets, curvelinear extrudes, parametric curves and lofts.

 ### Why this fork